ucsb-cs8/w20/_lab/lab01.md

 169-231-175-204:lab01 cgaucho$
 ```

+# Step 9: Submit your `convert.py` file to Gradescope

-Make sure that your file
+Before you submit your code to Gradescope, make sure that your file
 * is named `convert.py`
 * does not have any `TODO` comments left in the code.
 * contains a comment at the top of the file that says `Submitted by <name>, PERM, for CS 8 (W20)`.
 (Please, replace `<name>` and `PERM` with your first and last name and PERM number respectively.)

 You are ready to submit your work to Gradescope.

-# Step 9: Submit your `convert.py` file to Gradescope

 Navigate to the Lab assignment "Lab01" and upload your `convert.py`, similar to how you submitted `hello.py` for Lab00.
 Gradescope will check if your functions are correct.
 If your tests do not pass, go back to these functions and double-check your conversion formulas and function syntax.